Fantasyland: How America Went Haywire: Part III: A Long Arc Bending Toward Reason: 1900–1960

 Reason began fighting back: the Pure Food and Drug Act was passed; Jacobson v.
-Massachusetts found for mandatory vaccinations; the NAACP was founded; Time laid a course for the American Century; Gilbert Seldes's The Stammering Century was "a rationalist's good-riddance epitaph for the last vestiges of America's ridiculous magical-thinking 1800s"; debunking of spiritualism was a popular pastime; the ACLU was formed.
+Massachusetts found for mandatory vaccinations; the NAACP was founded; Time laid a course for the American Century; Gilbert Seldes' The Stammering Century was "a rationalist's good-riddance epitaph for the last vestiges of America's ridiculous magical-thinking 1800s"; debunking of spiritualism was a popular pastime; the ACLU was formed.

 On the other side, there were brief conspiracy panics (against Germans and then against Communists which then edged into anti-Semitism, with Henry Ford becoming a fan of The Protocols of the Elders of Zion).
-Nostalgia for Antebellum South spread; The Birth of a Nation was released; a "Black America" show that recreated an idealized version of slave life toured the country; and the Ku Klux Klan was revived.
+Nostalgia for Antebellum South spread; The Birth of a Nation was released; an African American show that recreated an idealized version of slave life toured the country; and the Ku Klux Klan was revived.

 Fundamentalism in religion grew in popularity: Billy Sunday, Cyrus Scofield, Dwight Moody, Scopes Trial, Holiness movement, Father Divine, and Aimee Semple McPherson.
 Movies and the fantasy-industrial complex (example: The War of the Worlds) became more prevalent, bringing a greater amount of fiction into people's lives.
 There was an explosion in advertising and modern celebrity culture.
 The spread of suburbia (Broadacre City) provided a bucolic fantasy.
 Other developments that encouraged magical thinking were television; Las Vegas, Disneyland; Playboy; the Beat Generation; Scientology, McCarthyism; Billy Graham; The Power of Positive Thinking; Oral Roberts; orgone therapy; and psychotropic drugs and tranquilizers.